invoiceninja/invoiceninja.github.io/source/en/self-host-installation.md

 ### Installation from git (Advanced)

-<p>For power users installing the app from Github can be done with the following two steps</p>
+For power users installing the app from Github can be done with the following two steps

 ```bash
 git clone -b v5-stable --single-branch https://github.com/invoiceninja/invoiceninja.git